-The major public transport movement desire lines are between Mangaung Township and Bloemfontein CBD; and along Route N8 between Bloemfontein CBD and the Botshabelo-Thaba Nchu complex (\pm 13,000 trips per day).
+The major public transport movement desire lines are between Mangaung Township and Bloemfontein CBD; and along Route N8 between Bloemfontein CBD and the Botshabelo-Thaba Nchu complex (± 13,000 trips per day).

-3.4.3 Economic Activity
+4.4.3 Economic Activity

-3.4.3.1 Business
+4.4.3.1 Business

 Figure 15 graphically illustrates the spatial distribution of business nodes/ activity throughout the Mangaung Metropolitan Municipality area.
 The primary business node in Mangaung is the Bloemfontein CBD which provides the largest number and widest range of business activities in the municipal area.
 A number of smaller decentralized business nodes also exist in the residential suburbs of Bloemfontein and Mangaung Township.

 Botshabelo, Thaba Nchu, Dewetsdorp and Wepener also have a formal business area with small formal and informal business activities scattered throughout the surrounding residential urban fabric.

-Table 7 below shows that the estimated retail floor space in the municipal area is about 1,146 million m2 and office floor space amounts to about 986,489 m2.
+Error!
+Reference source not found.
+7 below shows that the estimated retail floor space in the municipal area is about 1,146 million m and office floor space amounts to about 986,489 m.
 These economic activity areas provide jobs for an estimated 87,163 workers.